Everything You Need to Know About Build-Over Drain Surveys

 This includes helping to confirm all of your drains are in good, working order prior to work beginning, ensuring that all drainage is fully functional and that all drain systems are in the correct location.

-Additionally, if you’re in the process of selling your property, then a CCTV drain survey can reassure potential buyers that the drains do not need to be a cause of concern.
+Additionally, if you’re in the process of selling your property, then a CCTV drain survey can reassure potential buyers that the drains are not a cause for concern.